VioletViolaVi/Milestone-Project-2/README.md

 <img src="wireframes/img/10.desktop.PNG" alt="Screenshot of how the game looks on a desktop with no card matches..">
 <img src="wireframes/img/11.desktop.PNG" alt="Screenshot of how the game looks on a desktop with a card match.">
 <img src="wireframes/img/12.desktop.PNG" alt="Screenshot of how the game looks on a desktop once completed, with the user's time spent and a restart button.">

+# Features
+### Existing Features
+#### Modal
+- A modal was added to be shown at the start of this game.
+The modal acts as a placeholder for the start button.
+It makes it visually clear to the user that they are about to begin the game and therefore should get ready.
+#### Start button
+- The start button was added and placed inside as part of the game’s modal.
+Clicking this button starts the game as well as the timer.
+This button was placed in the centre to be in clear view of the user.
+#### Logo image
+- The image seen at the top of the webpage is a group of cartoon zoo animals.
+This acts as the logo for the game.
+It gives the user an indication on what images they should expect to see when they click on the cards.
+#### Opening title
+- The beginning title, “Sadie’s Zoo”, is a short and clear explanation on what the game is about.
+This helps maintain the user’s interest as they are not bombarded with information at the start that would make them not want to play the game.
+As a result, they are more likely to further engage with this activity.
+#### Cards
+- The cards each hold two images.
+Before they are clicked on and flipped, all the cards are seen with a question mark image on them.
+After the cards are clicked on and flipped, each card is shown to have an image of a cartoon zoo animal.
+- Every two cards has a picture of the same zoo animal.
+This is so the user will be able to find a pair of cards that match with the same zoo animal on them.
+Once a pair has been found, the cards will disappear.
+If not, they will flip back to displaying their question mark image side.
+- All the cards are seen with a question mark image first because they all need to look the same to challenge the user into finding the correct animal image pairs.
+#### Timer
+- The timer displays a counter that counts from zero at the start of the game.
+It shows the amount of time the user used to complete the card matching game.
+This counter counts in ascending order until the game is completed.
+If the game is restarted, the counter reverts back to zero and counts again.
+- The timer also acts as a score.
+As it shows the user how much time they took, it makes them want to try again and see if they can complete the game quicker.
+#### Closing title
+- A “Completed!” title is displayed once all the cards have been matched.
+This informs the user that they have successfully reached the end of the game.
+#### Restart button
+- A restart button symbol is shown at the same time as the “Completed!” title.
+This allows the user to know that they have the option of playing again by clicking on it.
+The restart button will covertly re-randomise the card’s order and reset the counter back to zero.
+This button is an easy and convenient way for the user to play the game again.
+#### Colours
+- The colours used for this game were: rgba(0, 0, 0, 0.63), brown, rgb(15, 250, 15), green-yellow and dark-green.
+The colour rgba(0, 0, 0, 0.63) was used for the modal, to help make the start button stand out clearly to the user.
+Brown, rgb(15, 250, 15), green-yellow and dark-green were used to make the game resemble the colours of a jungle theme in order to match the fact that zoo animals were being used.
+#### Font
+- The Pangolin font was used to add style to the design of the game.
+It was also used because the font is legible so users would have no difficulty reading any of the text present.

 # Technologies Used